delhatch/PiPod_Zero2W/README.md

 <li>To document all of the steps necessary to create the PiPod from scratch, starting with a new Pi Zero 2 W</li></ul>
 <H3>Benefits</H3>
 <ul><li>The wifi of the Pi 2 W makes for easy software installation (sudo apt) and updates</li>
-<li>Wifi also makes it easy to transfer music files, via SFTP, from a laptop to the PiPod (using WinSCP for example).</li>
+<li>Easy to transfer music files, via SFTP over wifi, from a laptop to the PiPod (using WinSCP for example).</li>
 <li>Because a USB breakout hub is used to connect a keyboard & mouse, it is also easy to plug in a USB Flash drive to load or move files.</li></ul>
 <H3>Hardware changes</H3>
 <ul><li>Increase R6 to 3.75 kOhm to reduce the battery charging current to 325 mA (= 0.28C)</li>